metaplex-foundation/developer-hub/src/pages/core/external-plugins/removing-external-plugins.md

 {% dialect title="Rust" id="rust" %}

-To to remove the External Plugin Adapter from a Collection you'll need to use the `RemoveCollectionExternalPluginAdapterV1Builder()` function.
+To remove the External Plugin Adapter from a Collection you'll need to use the `RemoveCollectionExternalPluginAdapterV1Builder()` function.

 ```rust